 The O’Neill Institute for National and Global Health Law at Georgetown University was established in 2007 through the generous philanthropy of Tim and Linda O’Neill to respond to the need for innovative solutions to the most pressing national and international health concerns.
 Housed at Georgetown University Law Center in Washington D.C., the O’Neill Institute reflects the importance of public and private law in health policy analysis.

-The O’Neill Institute Post-Graduate Fellowship is a full-time one-year fellowship intended to expose Fellows to a diversity of substantive areas including health and human rights, global health and governance, infectious disease, non-communicable disease, global health security, and the regulatory environment, among others.
+The O’Neill Institute Post-Graduate Fellowship is a full-time one-year fellowship intended to expose Fellows to a diversity of substantive areas including health and human rights, global health governance, and law to prevent infectious and non-communicable diseases.
 Fellows will provide support for both project-based work and cutting-edge scholarship.
-The fellowship, based at the O’Neill Institute’s offices at Georgetown University Law Center in Washington D.C., is a full-time one-year position with possible renewal.
 Fellows receive a salary commensurate with experience and outstanding benefits.
 Reporting to the Executive Director, the Fellow’s duties will include:

 - Supporting and organizing colloquia and expert meetings